That is a long title.

 These bars are pretty calorie dense BUT also super filling.
 I eat one with a cup of coffee and I am done, I just need one more meal for the day.
 Having said that, if this is baked in a 9×13 pan you’ll be able to get more (smaller) bars cutting the calories down a bit.
 The baking time would have to be adjusted but I don’t think by much.
 Maybe another 5 minutes or so to the final baking time should do it.
 Don’t quote me on that though, I haven’t tried it.

-If you bake in a 9×9 pan it’ll probably look slightly thinner than mine.
+If you bake in a 9×9 pan it’ll be slightly thinner than mine.

 357 cal, 9g net carbs, 29g fat, 11g protein